 is the length of the program?

-The programme runs for a minimum of 12 weeks, but may continue for the whole
+The program runs for a minimum of 12 weeks, but may continue for the whole

 summer.
-The official start date of our programme is typically in early May.
+The official start date of our program is typically in early May.

 is the typical work schedule?